eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 ---
 layout: post
-title: "Self-Signed SSL Certificates with Nginx and Apache"
+title: 'Self-Signed SSL Certificates with Nginx and Apache'
-meta: "Creating and configuring self-signed certificates with Nginx and Apache."
+meta: 'Creating and configuring self-signed certificates with Nginx and Apache.'
 ---

 Since having the opportunity to discuss web application security ([part 1](http://threedevsandamaybe.com/posts/web-application-security-part-1/), [part 2](http://threedevsandamaybe.com/posts/web-application-security-part-2/)) recently on the podcast, I thought it was a good time to have a deeper look into SSL/TLS (Transport Layer Security).
 There are plenty of good resources online discussing the [technical side](http://www.youtube.com/watch?v=iQsKdtjwtYI) of the topic, however, at a high-level point-to-point encryption and server identification are the two problems it attempts to solve.

 <!--more-->

 Self-signed SSL certificates are an inexpensive (free) means of taking advantage of point-to-point encryption on non-production, development server setups.